 These elements might be part of regional GMP rules.
 The Q10 model, on the other hand, aims to improve these aspects in order to promote the lifecycle approach to product quality.
 The four elements are as follows:

-a) Process execution and product quality monitoring method: To maintain a state of control, the pharmaceutical organization should be established and implements a system for monitoring process performance and product quality.
+a) Process execution and product quality monitoring method: To maintain a state of control, the pharmaceutical organization should establish and implement a system for monitoring process performance and product quality.
 To create the control plan, the process performance and product quality monitoring system should use quality risk management.
 This can comprise drug substance and drug product material and component specifications and attributes, facility and equipment operating conditions, in-process controls, completed product requirements, and the associated methods and frequency of monitoring and control.
 The control approach should provide quick feedback/feedforward as well as appropriate corrective and preventative action.

 ✔Provides tools to measure parameters

 ✔Identify the source of variations to control variation.

 b) (CAPA) Corrective action and preventive action method: A system for implementing corrective and preventive actions resulting from the investigation of complaints, product rejections, nonconformances, recalls, deviations, audits, regulatory inspections and findings, and trends from process performance and product quality monitoring should be in place at the pharmaceutical company. the investigative process should take a structured approach With the goal of discovering the fundamental cause.
 According to ICH Q9, the degree of effort, formality, and documentation of the investigation should be proportionate to the level of risk.
 CAPA approach should result in improved product and process understanding as well as improved product and process improvements.

 d) Management review of process performance and product quality

 The outcomes of regulatory inspections and conclusions, audits and other evaluations, and commitments to regulatory bodies should be included in the management review system.